Chapter

 concourse.
 “The witches who lived here could make seats for themselves

-by spilling water on a living platform they’d caused to grow inside the
+by spilling water on a platform they’d caused to grow inside the hollow

 mushrooms,” I showed her with my hand.
 “It was some kind of spell—”